• Skip to primary navigation

 3. Varazdin

 However, it’s the whitewashed walls of the city’s Stari Grad Castle that really make the biggest impression.
-Around the outside you can walk along the high earthen wall that protected the castle and admire the well-preserved Watchtower gate.
+You can walk along the high earthen wall that protected the castle and admire the well-preserved watchtower gate.
 The castle now hosts the Varazdin City Museum, although very little information there is in English.

-You should now have a much better idea of how easy it is to see Zagreb in 1 day.
+Well, there you have it, the ultimate Zagreb itinerary with everything you need to know to comfortably explore Zagreb in 1 day.
 Hopefully this has shown you that Croatia is more than just its coast and has got you thinking about how to add Zagreb into your next trip to the region.

 Share